Coffee Chats advisor

 Bruce Bishop, originally from Yarmouth, N.S., has been writing professionally since the mid-1990s, primarily for travel, tourism and leisure freelance markets.
 He has written and contributed to several guidebook companies over the years, especially Fodor’s, Michelin, and DK Eyewitness Guides.
 From 2000 to 2002, he was the elected president of the Travel Media Association of Canada.

-In 2020 at the outset of the pandemic, he decided to begin writing fiction for the first time, and his debut novel Unconventional Daughters (Icarus Press) was published the same year.
+In 2020 at the outset of the pandemic, he began writing fiction for the first time, and his debut novel Unconventional Daughters (Icarus Press) was published the same year.
 Based on its popular appeal, he chose to embark upon writing a trilogy, and the second novel, Uncommon Sons, was released in 2021.
-The final novel in the trilogy, Undeniable Relations was published in December 2022.
+The final novel in the trilogy, Undeniable Relations was published in 2022.

-He was one of five authors selected to read from his last novel at the Read by the Sea annual literary festival in July 2023.
+He was one of five authors selected to read from Undeniable Relations at the Read by the Sea annual literary festival in July 2023.

 Bruce W. Bishop Read More »